 Grooming Your Black Labradoodle

-If you’re thinking about adding a Black Labradoodle to your family, you’ll need to be prepared for some regular grooming.
-These pups need to be brushed several times a week to prevent mats and tangles, and they should also be taken to a professional groomer every few months for a bath, trim, and nail clip.
+Before adding a Black Labradoodle to your family, prepare for regular grooming.
+Brush them several times a week to prevent mats and tangles, and take them to a professional groomer every few months for a bath, trim, and nail clip.

 Black Labradoodles are moderate shedders, so you may find some hair around the house.
 But if you’re allergic to dogs, they may be a good choice for you since they don’t shed as much as most breeds.